m0radt/EOM/README.md

 - License: **MIT** — preserved verbatim at `./evalplus/LICENSE`

 **Local modifications**
+- Added **sequential refinement simulation (per-model, dataset-wide passes)**:
+  - Runs the **entire dataset with one model**, then proceeds to the **next model** in a specified order.
+  - No per-sample iterative decoding inside a pass; “refinement” is simulated by **sequencing models across full passes**.
+  - Optionally, later passes can **consume outputs from earlier passes** (e.g., prepend prior answers as context) if enabled in your config.
+  - When disabled, behavior matches upstream defaults.
 - Added dataset **split** support (validation/test):
   - modified: `evalplus/evaluate.py` (read subset ID files; run selected tasks only)
   - modified: `evalplus/codegen.py` (plumb subset IDs through codegen loop)